RFullum/DirtyLittleBassSynth/README.md

 ### macOS

-The signed, notarized release is built with Projucer + Xcode from `Wavetable5.jucer` (see `scripts/package-and-notarize.sh`).
-The CMake presets below also build on macOS for local development (without signing):
+Uses the Xcode generator and produces a Universal Binary (arm64 + x86_64).
+For local development (ad-hoc signed):

 ```sh
 cmake --preset=macos
 cmake --build --preset=macos-release
 ```

+The signed, notarized release `.pkg` (VST3 + AU + Standalone) is produced by `scripts/package-and-notarize.sh`, which drives this same CMake build with Developer ID signing enabled (via the `DLBS_SIGN_IDENTITY` environment variable the script sets).
+See the script header for the one-time keychain / notarytool setup.

 ### Linux